Have a question?

 Depending on the severity of the weather and availability of under cover facilities, your session may need to be rescheduled.
 This is to ensure you get the absolute most out of your session/s and to ensure the safety of you and our horses.

-We offer Equine Assisted Psychotherapy (EAP) through individual counselling sessions and group programs that are either educational or therapeutic in nature.
+At Open Paddock, we offer services to Youth (aged 12+) and Adults.
+We offer Equine Assisted Psychotherapy (EAP) through individual counselling sessions or group programs that are educational or therapeutic in nature.

 What to expect depends on a number of factors including the purpose of the session (e.g., therapeutic or educational), whether it is individual or group-based, and the stage the intervention is at.
 You can however expect some of the following: